mraphaely/mraphaely/README.md

 ##

 - 🔭 I’m devloper fullStack
-- 🌱 I’m currently learning ` Reactjs ` .
+- 🌱 I’m currently learning ` Reactjsx ` .
 - 🔎 I’m have interests in other areas of technology.
    </br>